2i2c-org/team-compass/engineering/workflow/default-workflow.md

 #### The Duration of the Retrospective

-The retrospective is one hour long and is usually held on the last day of each sprint.
+The retrospective is 45 minutes long and is usually held on the last day of each sprint.
 It is held at a time to maximise attendance from the engineering team.

 On rare occasions, when the team experiences duress or unpredictable and disruptive events, they may choose to have a specific retrospective to learn from those events.